-The two major earthquake disasters centred in Kahramanmaraş on 06.02.2023, which deeply affected everyone, and wounded us conscientiously.
-The crisis is still ongoing, where even the needs that are literally equivalent to the word “vital” such as rescue efforts, shelter, health and hygiene problems of the victims cannot be provided.
-We decided to write an article on personal data in disasters in order to explain the issues we know best in an understandable and comprehensive manner, and to make a contribution to prevent similar problems in the future.
+The two major earthquake disasters centered in Kahramanmaraş on 06.02.2023, which deeply affected everyone, and wounded us conscientiously.
+The crisis is still ongoing, where even the needs that are literally equivalent to the word “vital” such as rescue efforts, shelter, and health and hygiene problems of the victims cannot be provided.
+We decided to write an article on personal data in disasters in order to explain the issues we know best in an understandable and comprehensive manner and to make a contribution to prevent similar problems in the future.

-Although it may seem that there are more pressing issues when the subject is first heard, when we analyse a little, we see that there are issues that touch the very heart of the crisis such as search and rescue operations, information disinfection, social media posts, scams, protection of children, continuity of health services and protection of our health information.
+Although it may seem that there are more pressing issues when the subject is first heard, when we analyze a little, we see that there are issues that touch the very heart of the crisis such as search and rescue operations, information disinfection, social media posts, scams, protection of children, continuity of health services and protection of our health information.
 We hope that everyone who has been harmed will be brought to justice and their lives will return to normal as quickly as possible.
-The topics to be analysed are as follows;
+The topics to be analyzed are as follows;

 1. Importance of Personal Data in Disaster Situations

 b.
 Immediately After the Disaster: Personal Data During Search and Rescue Operations

 c.
 Post Disaster Process: Health Services, Informing Families and Lists and Personal Data

 2. Conditions for Processing Personal Data in Case of Disaster